idrc-Battlecode-2021/Battlecode2022/src/bot3_JJ/Desc.md

-# Third Botame
+# Third Bot Variant
-- minhe beginning, getal 06ers capped at t ni 0334
+- When 1 miner finds a deposit, another is built

 # IDs
 - Archon ID's are all +1